tomwhartung/jmws_accoutrements/doc/ubuntu/2026g-26.04-fresh_install-barbara/5-checklist-command_line_sanity.md

   - [X] Double-click on a word in the directory name to test the click-and-drag select setting

 3. Adjust font size
-- [ ] Konsole window Hamburger Menu -> Edit Current Profile ...
+- [N/A] Konsole window Hamburger Menu -> Edit Current Profile ...
-- [ ] Appearance page -> Color scheme & font tab
+- [N/A] Appearance page -> Color scheme & font tab
-  - [ ] Find the "Font:" row near the bottom of the page
+  - [N/A] Find the "Font:" row near the bottom of the page
-  - [ ] Click Choose...
+  - [N/A] Click Choose...
-  - [ ] Change the Size to "9", or whatever works
+  - [N/A] Change the Size to "9", or whatever works
-- [ ] Click "OK" button at the bottom of the dialog box to close it
+- [N/A] Click "OK" button at the bottom of the dialog box to close it
-- [ ] Click "OK" button at the bottom of the page to close the Edit Profile dialog box
+- [N/A] Click "OK" button at the bottom of the page to close the Edit Profile dialog box

+## Konsole Sanity - Moving Tabs to the Left and Right

+Konsole -> [Hamburger] Menu -> Settings -> Configure Keyboard Shortcuts

+- [X] Move tab to the left
+  - [X] Click on Ctrl+Alt+Left -> If a dialog box appears asking for permission to change this, Click on Allow
+  - [X] Click on Ctrl+Alt+Left -> Click on Custom -> Click on None -> Press Shift+Ctrl+Left arrow -> Click on Reassign
+- [X] Move tab to the right
+  - [X] Click on Ctrl+Alt+Right -> Click on Custom -> Click on None -> Press Shift+Ctrl+Right arrow -> Click on Reassign
+- [X] Click on OK to close the dialog box
+- [X] Test moving the current tab to the left by pressing Shift+Ctrl+Left Arrow
+- [X] Test moving the current tab to the right by pressing Shift+Ctrl+Right Arrow